 Gather with fellow student writers for a week of training, coaching, and learning.

-This year's theme is “Is Human Nature Moral?"
+This year's topic is “The Human Person in a (Post-) Secular Age."
 Scholars, journalists, and other Christian leaders will explore with you the craft of writing and discuss how Christianity interacts with questions about human nature.

 The Veritas Institute includes opportunities to: